dojo/framework/docs/en/resources/introduction.md

 # Customizing a template's data source

 Dojo resources can be configured for a user defined data source, for example a RESTful API.
 This is done by passing an object with a `read` function that is responsible for fetching and setting the external data.
+The `read` function receives the request that contains details including the offset and page size and a set of controls, including `put` that need to be used to "set" the read response.

 > userResourceTemplate.tsx